Secure Your Bouncy Castle

 Sometimes, it’s not the weather to blame, it’s the inflatable equipment themselves.

-• Check your units carefully every time you set up and store.
+• Check your inflatable units carefully every time you set up.

-• If there are leaps, punctures, tears, please repair them immediately or keep them stay put until repaired.
+• If there are leaps, punctures or tears, please repair them immediately or keep them stay put until repaired.

 • Tests before uses, especially new equipment.